 Agree – Another thing that the Germans do ‘better’ than the English, I’m afraid.
 Not only do they have a more successful international team, but they can just enjoy the beautiful game without feeling the need for violence if their team doesn’t win.
 (Something that I have never understood).

 There are extreme exceptions of course (especially in dodgy Hannover areas).
-Actually, some cities in Germany are really unsafe on match days due to this – but I didn’t feel football hooliganism is as rife as it is in the UK as a whole.
-But yeah – the Germans really do love their Fußall.
+Actually, some cities in Germany are really unsafe on match days due to this, but yeah – the Germans really do love their Fußall.

 Germans Are Punctual and Efficient